!– Hotjar Tracking Code for https://spacestor.com/ –>

 There are two main categories within the hypernym of RFID locks – battery and wired or networked.
 Battery RFID locks are integrated with the WIFI system and require no wires to be run, also having a stand-alone function if the WIFI goes down.
 Wired or networked RFID locks are all connected to the mains and therefore are a more environmentally friendly option as no batteries are needed.
 Running wires to each lock mean extra expenses for structural and aesthetic purposes, however with the wires already in place, it is easy to add power, USB charging and an internal light within each locker.

-Agile locking is a flexible locker system which allows employees to claim any locker in a bank which is not already occupied and render it unavailable for others to use.
-The benefits of choosing agile locking include extra flexibility, enhanced experience and savings on space and money.
+Shared Lockers allows for a flexible locker system where employees can claim any locker in a bank which is not already occupied and render it unavailable for others to use.
+The benefits of choosing a shared locking strategy include extra flexibility, enhanced experience and savings on space and money.

-Employee’s experience will be enhanced as agile locking offers maximum efficiency and convenience, with no need to remember keys or codes.
+Employee’s experience will be enhanced as shared lockers offers maximum efficiency and convenience, with no need to remember keys or codes.

 Whatever your needs, it is possible to find a lock that supports your strategy and resources.
 Critically, you should know that there is no right lock to choose so let's discuss a few key factors which will influence your decision.